 What is the Learning in Retirement program?

-A unique variety of lecture series, writing workshops, and language workshops taught by experts in their field are offered several times per year.
+We offer a unique variety of lecture series, writing workshops, and language workshops taught by experts.

-One-time evening lecture presentations complement our regular sessions.
+One-time single lecture presentations complement our regular sessions.

 Do I have to be retired to participate in LinR?

-No. Our classes are geared towards a retired audience and are generally offered during the daytime, with the exception of one-time evening lectures, but anyone with an interest in life-long learning is welcome to register!
+No. Our classes are geared towards a retired audience and are generally offered during the daytime, with the exception of single lecture presentations, but anyone with an interest in life-long learning is welcome to register!

 I’m not a Carleton alumnus.
 Can I still sign up and participate in LinR?